pyodide/pyodide/docs/usage/type-conversions.md

 # Type translations
 In order to communicate between Python and Javascript, we "translate" objects between the two languages.
-Depending on the type of the object we either translate it by implicitly "converting" it or by "proxying" it.
-By "converting" an object we mean producing a new object in the target language which is the equivalent of the object from the source language, for example converting a Python string to the equivalent a Javascript string.
+Depending on the type of the object we either translate the object by implicitly converting it or by proxying it.
+By converting an object we mean producing a new object in the target language which is the equivalent of the object from the source language, for example converting a Python string to the equivalent a Javascript string.
 By "proxying" an object we